 Step 3: Go to the Cycling Hubs drop-down menu and choose from seven key cycling locations, all of which offer parking, toilets, refreshments and cycle hire facilities.

 We also list a growing number of local guided cycle rides, training and bike shops, as well as cycle-friendly accommodation.
 The Peak District is fast becoming the top National Park for recreational cycling, boosted by new Government funding.
-The Tour de France is even coming through in 2014, so time to climb in the saddle and pull on that yellow jersey!
+With route improvements, new cycling events and festivals, it's time to saddle up and ride the Peak!

 The Peak District is mainly in Derbyshire but extends into surrounding

 counties.
 Amongst the attractions are Chatsworth House, Haddon Hall

 and gardens, Eyam (the plague village) Hall and the Caverns in the

 for everyone, walkers, climbers (gritstone edges such as Stanage, Birchen,